Volkswagen Fox hatchback (2006-2012)

 Interior & comfort

-The amount of cabin space that Volkswagen has squeezed from the Fox’s compact design is surprising.
-It’s roomier than rivals such as the Citroen C1.
+The amount of cabin space Volkswagen has squeezed from the Fox’s compact design is surprising.
+It’s roomier than rivals such as the previous-generation of Citroen C1.
 The rear seats are set low and the roof is high, so there’s plenty of space for heads and legs - front and back.
 However, entry-level cars don’t get front seats that slide forward for easier access to the rear.

 Practicality & boot space